-There is a limit to how much you can pay into your pension each year and still get tax relief on the contributions.
+There is a limit to how much you can pay into your pension each year and still receive tax relief on the contributions.
 This limit is set by the Government and is called your annual pension allowance.

 Is your annual pension allowance less than £40,000?

-Calculating whether or not your annual allowance is tapered all depends on the total amount you have earned and what your deemed pension contributions across all your pensions are.
+Calculating whether or not your annual allowance is tapered all depends on the total amount you have earned, and what your deemed pension contributions across all your pensions are.

-You also need to take into account any unused allowance from the previous 3 years and use ‘carry forward’ to bring them into play.
+You also need to take into account any “unused allowance” from the previous 3 years and use ‘carry forward’ to bring them into play.

-Working out your deemed pension contributions (also called your pension input) can be complex, particularly for members of the NHS Pension Scheme.
+Calculating your deemed pension contributions (also called your pension input) can be complex, particularly for members of the NHS Pension Scheme.